 Note: this is not a recipe for slime without glue and borax!
 It is also NOT an edible slime.
-Although this no glue slime recipe uses an edible ingredient, it still uses one of our primary slime activators.
+Although this no-glue slime recipe uses an edible ingredient, it still uses one of our primary slime activators.

-GUAR GUM!
+The key ingredient is GUAR GUM!
 It’s a natural thickener!

 If you don’t have Guar Gum but still want to make slime without glue, check out our other no glue slime recipes at the bottom of this page.